 - Can’t get the tick totally out

-- See red streaks or oozing, yellow fluid coming from the bite, meaning the bite is infected.
+- See red streaks, or yellow fluid oozing from the bite, meaning the bite is infected

-Go to the emergency room: Some people have more serious reactions to the bite itself.
+Some people have more serious reactions to the bite itself.
 Go to the emergency room if you have:

 - Anaphylaxis.
-This is life-threatening reaction that needs medical care right away.
+This is a life-threatening reaction that needs medical care right away.